 SH8: I am not surprised about students would find it [General Practice] valuable.
 I think there are certain aspects; some of them are structural as you say.
 Some of them are really about the opportunities that they get there, so you are right that I think involvement in medical education came later to GPs.
-They took it very seriously and then it was well funded so that at postgraduate level GP trainees are truly supernumerary whereas they are not in hospital, so that postgraduate training was well structured as you say, the trainers were trained and the very clear educational process of sitting down with the trainees and that generalises to the students where there is very careful attention to their individual needs and they get a The themes in this section have dealt with how the integration into the team is very important for the student to find a role but this is difficult with changing work patterns.
+They took it very seriously and then it was well funded so that at postgraduate level GP trainees are truly supernumerary whereas they are not in hospital, so that postgraduate training was well structured as you say, the trainers were trained and the very clear educational process of sitting down with the trainees and that generalises to the students where there is very careful attention to their individual needs and they get a lot of individual attention and feedback and one to one.

+The themes in this section have dealt with how the integration into the team is very important for the student to find a role but this is difficult with changing work patterns.